 Title Tags

-The Title Tag or SEO Title of a page is the one that appears on search results as the clickable portion of the result.
+A page’s title tag or SEO title appears in search results as the clickable portion of the result.
 You want keyword relevance, of course, but you also want something that urges people to click.

-A user clicks on a page increases its click-through rate (CTR) and signals to Google that people like what they see from your initial result.
+When a user clicks on a page, it increases its click-through rate (CTR), which signals to Google that people like what they see from your initial result.

-This can be a double-edged sword if you’re not careful.
-You want an appealing title tag but also one that is representative of your actual website and services.
+You want an appealing title tag that represents your website and services.
 You don’t want to mislead anybody because they will exit immediately if they feel like they’ve been swindled.

 Moz can help you preview a title tag to ensure it’s within the character limit for optimal presentation.